Does The Thought Of Going Grain-Free . . .

 Pecan Crusted Grouper

-- 2 fillets of fresh wild grouper or similar fish (approximately 1/2 pound each)
+- 2 filets fresh wild grouper (approximately ½ pound each)

 - Measure one cup of crispy pecans